florianheinemann/passwordless/examples/README.md

 # Examples

+Please always run `npm install` before starting any of the provided examples.

 ## Demos
 * Simple-mail - The simplest possible implementation of Passwordless
 * Password-optional - Example how to implement a login with optional password